-If a dispute arises over eligibility, enrollment or school selection:
+If a dispute arises over eligibility, enrollment or school selection: [27]

-- 1. The parent/guardian or unaccompanied youth shall be referred to the district's liaison, who shall assist in the dispute resolution process. - 2.
+- 1. The parent/guardian or unaccompanied youth shall be referred to the district's point of contact, who shall assist in the dispute resolution process. - 2.
 The student shall be immediately enrolled in the school in which enrollment is sought, pending final resolution of the dispute, including all available appeals. - 3.
-The district's liaison shall issue a written decision of the dispute within twenty (20) business days of being notified of the dispute.
+The district's point of contact shall issue a written decision of the dispute within twenty (20) business days of being notified of the dispute.

-A parent/guardian or unaccompanied youth may appeal a district's written decision or file a complaint with the Coordinator of Pennsylvania's Education for Children and Youth Experiencing Homelessness Program.
+A parent/guardian or unaccompanied youth may file a complaint with the Coordinator of Pennsylvania's Education for Children and Youth Experiencing Homelessness Program.